isb-cgc/readthedocs/docs/source/sections/VariantDataInBigQuery.rst

 VCFs
 ====

-ISB-CGC has developed an ETL pipeline to take controlled access VCF files found at Genomic Data Commons (GDC).
-This transforms pipeline is able to take the terabytes of variant data found at GDC and transform them into one large and flattened Google BigQuery table.
-The transforms pipeline ISB-CGC has developed allows researchers to query, use command line tools, or use a programming language of your choice to gain statistical insights of an analysis someone might be interested in.
+ISB-CGC has developed an extract, transform and load (ETL) pipeline to take controlled access VCF files found at Genomic Data Commons (GDC) and transform those terabytes of variant data into one large and flattened Google BigQuery table.
+The transforms pipeline ISB-CGC has developed allows researchers to query, use command line tools, or use a programming language of their choice to gain statistical insights of an analysis.

 .. toctree::
    :maxdepth: 1